skip to main content

 Best Australian Open TV plans

 Hulu + Live TV is the ultimate TV plan for watching the Australian Open.
-Starting at $82.99 a month, it offers ESPN and ESPN2 alongside ESPN+ at no extra cost.
-The live TV streaming service also provides Tennis Channel in its Sports Add-on ($9.99 a month).
+Starting at $88.99 per month, it offers ESPN and ESPN2 alongside ESPN+ at no extra cost.
+The live TV streaming service also provides Tennis Channel in its Sports Add-on ($9.99 per month).
 Hulu + Live TV with the Sports Add-on will grant you access to every Grand Slam tournament and a wide range of ATP Tour, WTA Tour, and college tennis coverage.

-But if Hulu + Live TV is out of your price range, we recommend a standalone ESPN+ subscription.
-It costs $11.99 a month and carries every Australian Open match.
+But if Hulu + Live TV is out of your price range, I recommend a standalone ESPN Unlimited subscription.
+It costs $29.99 per month, includes every ESPN-owned channel, and will stream action from every court for most of the tournament.
 You just won’t find much other pro tennis coverage until Wimbledon and the U.S. Open.

 Which TV providers carry the Australian Open?